 2. Take in one of the many beautiful markets

 Here in Barcelona, a huge part of the food culture are the many covered markets that populate each neighborhood.
 For many, these are the heart of the community.
 Not only are they filled to the brim with beautiful sights, smells and tastes, but also people, families, stories and soul!
 Don’t miss out on experiencing the famous La Boqueria Market.
 For a more local touch, stop off at the very beautiful Santa Caterina Market nestled in the heart of El Born.
+Take a look inside this beautiful place with our co-founder Lauren.

 3. Pack a picnic